chipsalliance/firrtl-spec/spec.md

 Combinational loops are not allowed and designs should not depend on any FIRRTL transformation to remove or break such combinational loops.

-The module `Foo` has a combinational loop and is not legal, even though the loop will be removed by last connect semantics.
+The module `Foo`{.firrtl} has a combinational loop and is not legal, even though the loop will be removed by last connect semantics.
 ``` firrtl
   module Foo:
     input a: UInt<1>